 Frequent checks are necessary to identify the problems that can lead to an accident.

 About Cleaning

-When cleaning your bike:

-USE ONLY A MILD SOAP AND WATER SOLUTION.
-Clean water and a common dish washing liquid will work best.
+When cleaning your bike, use only a mild soap and water solution.
+A clean water and a common dish washing liquid will work best.